Mustapha-AJEGHRIR/projet_sys_decision/README.md

 Please feel free to read the file `MR-Sort-NCS.pdf` to understand the case.
 Inside the python files, you can also find references to some papers used.

 # Inv-MR-Sort

 MR-Sort is a decision system that sorts the items into classes based on their evaluation on each criteria using some parameters.
 The goal of Inverse MR-Sort is to learn those parameters from decisions that have been made.
 Please refere to the [paper](https://www.researchgate.net/publication/221367488_Learning_the_Parameters_of_a_Multiple_Criteria_Sorting_Method) for more details.

-## File structure:
+## File structure

 ```
     Inv-MR-Sort
         ├── main.py                  # data generation and model testing